Hambleden Lock: History

 became keeper.
 This eccentric, who baked bread for bargemen, ate a dish of onion porridge every night, wore a long coat with many buttons and walked daily to Hambleden marking a cross on the ground where he reached, was in post at the lock for 59 years and was succeeded by his son.

 There is reference to continuing use of the flash lock and winch at the weir until the middle of the nineteenth century.
 The channel downstream of the lock which takes navigation clear of the weir and weir pool was excavated in 1825.

+In June 1829, the lock was the starting point for the first boat race between Oxford and Cambridge universities.
+The course ended 2.25 mile upstream at Henley Bridge.
+An estimated 20,000 spectators watched Oxford win the race.

 The lock was completely rebuilt in 1870 after years of complaint about its condition.
 In 1884 the new weirs were built and after public complaints the walkway was built to reopen the ancient right of way.
 The lock was rebuilt in 1994.

 Access to the lock

 The lock can be reached from the village of Aston on the same side, after a short walk; access to the track leading to the lock is immediately to the west of the Flower Pot pub.
 From the opposite side the walkways across the weirs provide easy access from Mill End.